protobuf-x/protoc-gen-spring-webflux/README.md

 The protoc-gen-spring-webflux is a plugin of the Google protocol buffers compiler [protoc](https://github.com/protocolbuffers/protobuf).
 It reads protobuf service definitions and generates Spring WebFlux HTTP server classes which translates RESTful HTTP API into gRPC.
 This server is generated according to the [`google.api.http`](https://github.com/googleapis/googleapis/blob/master/google/api/http.proto#L46) annotations in your service definitions.

-* WebFlux Proxy server

 Uses an external HTTP server separately from the gRPC server to convert Http requests to gRPC calls.
 ![image](https://user-images.githubusercontent.com/5003722/71714336-cbd1b100-2e50-11ea-84ea-791e6f8b3aee.png)